jordan52/sites/markdown/astronauts.md

 "I'm from Madison.”
 I said.
 “Adopted when I was a baby.
 My parents are white as can be."

 "That explains a lot.
-What are you doing out here working on roofs, then?" he asked.
+What are you doing out here working on roofs?" he asked.

-"I found my biological parents a few years ago in Mexico and I have a brother.
-He needs money to go to school, so I'm out here working and sending the money home to him.
+"I found my biological parents a few years ago in Mexico.
+I have a brother.
+He needs money to go to school.
+So, I'm out here working and sending the money home to him.
 A couple of the guys on this crew know my real family."

 —--
 this is not yet written:
 The man, who confesses to being adopted, also, says he never met his biological parents and asks how this kid found his.
 —--

+"Huh."
 He handed me an envelope.
 "Here's tomorrow's job.
 Take care."

 "You too."

-The man put his truck in reverse and backed down the driveway.
+Boss put his truck in reverse and backed down the driveway.
 14 rungs and I was on the roof.
 1:19pm.
 9 squares to go.
 TACK-TACK-TACK. drop.
 TACK-TACK-TACK-SNAP.
 I shouldn't have said Madison.
 TACK-SNAP-SNAP.
 A cloud broke the sun.
 SNAP-SNAP-SNAP.
 My hangover was finally going away.
 SNAP-SNAP-SNAP. water. scrape. place. tack tack tack. scrape. place. tack tack, etc.

 Thinking didn’t stop.